Home

 Dark Matter (2004, 52.20) ****½

-After using real 'Tron on several albums, though never particularly liking playing the instrument, Martin Orford sampled it around 1986 for live use, although it still found its way onto the odd studio recording.
+After using real Mellotron on several albums, though never particularly liking playing the instrument, Martin Orford sampled it around 1986 for live use, although it still found its way onto the odd studio recording.
 IQ's first 'reformation' album, with Pete Nicholls back in the fold, Ever, credits 'Mellotron', but I'm very reliably informed that it's the same choir samples Martin had been using onstage for several years you can hear on three tracks.
-They're a bit buried in the mix, to be honest, and my original 'real 'Tron' review states that I wasn't totally convinced as to their veracity, and it appears I was right.
-It's a good album, mind you, but don't go expecting any real Mellotron.
+They're a bit buried in the mix, to be honest and my original 'real Mellotron' review states that I wasn't totally convinced as to their veracity and it appears I was right.
+It's a good album, mind you, but don't go expecting the Real Deal.

-However...
 2004's Dark Matter is a full-on '70s-style prog album, complete with (fake) Hammond, Mellotron and Moog, although the Taurus pedals are real (!), albeit only at all obvious on one track.
-This has to be IQ's best album for years, and the interim ones have mostly been pretty good...
+This has to be IQ's best album for years, given that the interim ones aren't exactly slackers...
 Opener Sacred Sound has a repeating chord sequence to die for, while 'side-long' closer Harvest Of Souls gets better with every play.
-Loads of fake 'Tron (strings/flutes/choir), all from the IK Multimedia Sample Tank, suitably credited, making a change from most fakes' credited pretence at reality.
-Who'd have thought IQ would still be on top of their game after over 20 years?
+Loads of fake Mellotron (strings/flutes/choir), all from the IK Multimedia Sample Tank, suitably credited, making a change from most fakes' credited pretence at reality.
+Who'd have thought IQ would still be on top of their game after over twenty years?
 Shocking.
 Well, let's hope Martin enjoyed the pseudo-analogue experience enough to repeat the experiment next time round...
 What we can be certain of is that he isn't going to use the real thing, sadly.
 Oh well.
-Buy this album, anyway.

 links